manureno/terraform-cheat-sheet/readme.md

 ### Manually Locking Providers
 Provider versions are usually locked as a side effect of terraform init.
-There are some situations, such as using alternative providers installation (such as filesystem or network mirror) that may require to lock provider versions manually.
+There are some situations, such as using alternative providers installation (filesystem or network mirror) that may require to lock provider versions manually.
 This can be done with :
 ```